b4stet/forensic_as_code/readme.md

 Hence, a limited number of fields are loaded in the notebooks.
 When an event is worth it, we can still refer to the full json to obtain the details.

-The extraction, parsing and transformation steps was done with the following tools:
+The extraction, parsing and transformation steps were obtained with the following tools:
 - The Sleuth Kit for the MFT, which produces a csv file (https://www.sleuthkit.org/sleuthkit/)
 - Log2timeline, which produces a nested ndjson (https://github.com/log2timeline/plaso)
 - py_fair, my own script to assemble all the outputs in a unified time series (https://github.com/b4stet/py_fair).